Upper Coastal Plain Area Agency on Aging

 The Upper Coastal Plain Area Agency on Aging is guided by a four-year Regional Area Plan on Aging, and supported by the Regional Aging Advisory Committee (RAAC).

-The NC Division of Aging and Adult Services approved the Upper Coastal Plain Area Agency on Aging Area Plan covering July 1, 2016 through June 30, 2020.
+The NC Division of Aging and Adult Services approved the Upper Coastal Plain Area Agency on Aging Area Plan covering July 1, 2020 through June 30, 2024.
+You can review the plan at the link below.

 NC 2-1-1 is an information and referral service provided by United Way of North Carolina.
 Accessible via an easy-to-remember, three-digit number, families and individuals can call to obtain free and confidential information on health and human services and resources within their community.